-You can now create visualizations of your data’s Key Performance Indicators (KPIs).
-Using this feature, you can track the changes in important KPIs in your data.
-When you configure the KPI chart to suit your business use case, you can save it as an answer, add it to a Liveboard to increase visibility, or create alerts to receive notifications on the changes in the KPI using the Monitor feature.
+You can create visualizations of your data’s Key Performance Indicators (KPIs).
+The KPI chart type is part of the new answer experience.
+Use this feature to track the changes in important KPIs in your data.
+When you configure the KPI chart to suit your business use case, you can save it as an Answer, add it to a Liveboard to increase visibility, or create alerts to receive notifications on the changes in the KPI using the Monitor feature.

 When you search a single measure, such as Sales, ThoughtSpot automatically creates a KPI chart displaying the topmost value of that column.
 If you search multiple terms, you can configure the column visualized in your KPI chart.
 To tailor the KPI visualization to your business use case, you can add time comparison keywords such as "weekly" or "monthly" to change the aggregation of your KPI, use the chart configuration menu to decide how much information to display, or apply conditional formatting.